Foxandxss/angular-toastr/README.md

 * **titleClass**: The class for the toast's title.
 * **toastClass**: Base class for toasts.

-Toasts have 3 different events:
+Toasts have 3 different callbacks:

 * **onHidden**: A callback function called when a toast gets hidden.
 	* First parameter: A boolean to see whether or not the toast was closed via click.